Asclepius (Aesculapius) - Myths of Ancient Greece

 Asclepius (Aesculapius)

-IN ancient Greek mythology- the god of healing, the son of Apollonai and the nymph Koronida (according to another version - Arsinoe, the daughter of Leucippus), whom Apollo killed for treason with a mortal.
-When the body of Koronis was burned on a funeral pyre, Hermes, at the request of Apollo, took out the baby Asclepius from her womb.
+IN ancient greek mythology- the god of healing, the son of Apollo and the nymph Coronis (according to another version - Arsinoe, daughter of Leucippus), whom Apollo killed for treason with a mortal.
+When the body of Coronis was burned on the funeral pyre, Hermes, at the request of Apollo, took the baby Asclepius from her womb.
 Apollo gave him to be raised by the wise centaur Chiron, who taught the boy the art of healing.
-Asclepius reached such heights in this matter that he could not only heal the sick, but also raise the dead, thereby depriving Hades of new subjects.
-The wounded Hades complained to his brother Zeus, and he killed Asclepius with a thunderbolt.
+Asclepius reached such heights in this matter that he could not only treat the sick, but also resurrect the dead, thereby depriving Hades of new subjects.
+The wounded Hades complained to his brother Zeus, and he killed Asclepius with Perun.
 The sons of Asclepius were Podalirius and Machaon, who healed the Greeks during the siege of Troy.
-Among the children of Asclepius are the brilliant daughters of Hygieia, Panacea, the sons of Podalirius and Machaon, who participated in the Trojan War.
+Among the children of Asclepius are the brilliant daughters Hygieia, Panacea, sons Podalirius and Machaon, who participated in the Trojan War.

 In Homer, Asclepius is a mortal, the husband of Epione.
-Disciple of Apollo and the centaur Chiron.
-Member of the campaign of the Argonauts.
+Student of Apollo and the centaur Chiron.
+Participant of the Argonauts' campaign.
 The cult and oracle of Asclepius were widespread in Epidaurus.

-IN ancient roman mythology Asclepius corresponds to Aesculapius, or, more correctly, Aesculapius (Aesculapius, from the Greek Ασκληπιός) - the Greek god of medical art, naturalized among the ancient Romans, which, together with its divine representative, penetrated Rome at the beginning of the 3rd century BC.
-When in 293 BC, a severe pestilence visited Rome, turned for guidance to the Sibylline books, which made it clear that the epidemic would stop if the god Esculapius was transported to Rome from his Epidaurian sanctuary.
-After a one-day prayer, they equipped an embassy in Epidaurus for sacred snake a god who, according to legend, voluntarily followed the Romans to their ship and, upon arrival in Rome, chose the Tiber Island for her dwelling; this island is still dedicated to god, in memory of which, during the construction of the embankment, the shores of the island were given the form of a floating ship, decorated in front with a statue of Esculapius.
+IN ancient roman mythology Asclepius corresponds to Aesculapius, or, more correctly, Aesculapius (Aesculapius, from the Greek Ασκληπιός) - the Greek god of medical art naturalized by the ancient Romans, who, together with his divine representative, penetrated into Rome at the beginning of the 3rd century BC.
+When in 293 BC, a severe pestilence visited Rome, they turned to the Sibylline books for guidance, which made it known that the epidemic would stop if the god Aesculapius was transported to Rome from his Epidaurus sanctuary.
+After a one-day prayer service, an embassy was sent to Epidaurus for sacred snake god, who, according to legend, voluntarily followed the Romans onto their ship and, upon arrival in Rome, chose the Tiber Island for her home; this island remains dedicated to god, in memory of which, when constructing the embankment, the shores of the island were given the shape of a sailing ship, decorated in front with a statue of Aesculapius.

-In 291, a temple was consecrated here in honor of Aesculapius; this temple and the services that took place with it resembled typical Greek Asclepius.
-As in Epidaurus, in the Tiberian temple of Aesculapius, a method of treating the sick was practiced through incubation, during which they received the necessary advice in a dream; those who recovered dedicated votive gifts and inscriptions of thanksgiving to God.
-Together with Aesculapius, the inscriptions very often mention a goddess related to him in cult - Hygiea or Salus (Health).
-Another temple of Aesculapius was located in Antium (in Latium), where, according to legend, the serpent of Aesculapius, upon returning to Rome equipped with an embassy in 293, landed on the shore and twisted around a tall palm tree in the grove of Apollo for three days.
-The cult of Aesculapius was Greek; the priests at the temple of the god were from the Greeks; like the Greek Asclepius, the Roman Aesculapius was dedicated from the animals of the snake, dog and rooster.
-In the person of Aesculapius, Greek medical art was officially adopted by the state, although the Romans, who generally looked at medicine with disgust, were inhospitable to the Greek doctors who settled in Rome.
-Later, medicine became the specialty of the Greeks, among whom there were always many charlatans.
-Superstition and suffering led people to Aesculapius; the cult of this god was among the most popular and persistent.
+In 291, the consecration of a temple in honor of Aesculapius took place here; this temple and the services held at it resembled a typical Greek Asclepieia.
+As in Epidaurus, in the Tiber temple of Aesculapius a method of treating the sick was practiced through incubation, during which they received the necessary advice in a dream; those who recovered dedicated votive gifts and inscriptions of gratitude to God.
+Together with Aesculapius, the inscriptions very often mention a goddess related to him in cult - Hygieia or Salus (Health).
+Another temple of Aesculapius was located in Antia (in Latium), where, according to legend, the snake of Aesculapius, upon returning to Rome of the embassy sent in 293, landed on the shore and for three days wrapped itself around a tall palm tree in the grove of Apollo.
+The cult of Aesculapius was Greek; the priests at the temple of God were from the Greeks; Like the Greek Asclepius, the Roman Aesculapius was sacred to the snake, dog and rooster.
+In the person of Aesculapius, the Greek medical art was officially accepted by the state, although the Romans, who generally viewed medicine with disgust, were inhospitable to the Greek doctors who settled in Rome.
+Later, medicine became a specialty of the Greeks, among whom there were always many charlatans.
+Superstition and suffering led people to Aesculapius; the cult of this god was one of the most popular and persistent.

-Asclepius The god of medicine in ancient Greek mythology.
+Asclepius- god of medicine in ancient Greek mythology.
 The ancient Romans called the god of healing Aesculapius.
-There are reasons to believe that we are talking about real person who lived in antiquity and was engaged in the treatment of compatriots.
-After the death of the great healer, who saved many lives, he was deified and canonized as a saint.
-The mention of Asclepius was found in some written sources, in particular, in the treatise "Hermetic", written by the theosophist, sage and thinker, the god of letters Hermes Trismegistus.
+There is reason to believe that we're talking about O real person, who lived in ancient times and treated his compatriots.
+After the death of the great healer, who saved many lives, he was deified and canonized.
+Mention of Asclepius was found in some written sources, in particular, in the treatise “Hermetics”, written by the theosophist, sage and thinker, god of literacy Hermes Trismegistus.

 Biography

-Asclepius was the son of Apollo, who was credited with the ability to forgive sins and cleanse the souls of murderers, as well as the talent of a healer god.
-The mother of Asclepius was Princess Koronida, who fell at the hands of her beloved.
-According to other information, the mother of the young man was Arsinoe.
+Asclepius was the son of Apollo, who was credited with the ability to forgive sins and cleanse the souls of murderers, as well as the talent of a healing god.
+The mother of Asclepius was Princess Coronis, who died at the hands of her beloved.
+According to other information, the young man’s mother was Arsinoe.
 Myths and legends about the mother of Asclepius are contradictory; different sources provide completely different information.
 Socrates wrote that the parents of Asclepius are not known for certain, since they threw the baby out in the forest.
 The hunters who accidentally discovered him took the child and handed him over to be raised by Chiron, who taught his adopted son how to heal.
-According to another legend, Asclepius was born by a sinful mother who conceived a child from Apollo, and then fell in love with another, for which she was burned at the stake.
-However, before she burned down, a baby was removed from her womb, who did not have time to be born.
-Heron, who was given the boy to raise, was a noble, wise and kind centaur, unlike his brothers.
-He once learned from Apollo to read and write and the art of hunting.
+According to another legend, Asclepius was born to a sinful mother who conceived a child from Apollo, and then fell in love with another, for which she was burned at the stake.
+However, before she burned, a baby was removed from her womb, who had not yet been born.
+Heron, to whom the boy was given to be raised, was a noble, wise and kind centaur, unlike his brothers.
+He once learned from Apollo how to read and write and the art of hunting.
 Chiron also knew how to heal.
-He passed on all his knowledge to his stepson, who greatly surpassed his teacher.
+He passed on all his knowledge to his stepson, who significantly surpassed his teacher.
 Asclepius was married and had seven sons, who also followed in their father's footsteps and devoted their lives to medicine.
 Several legends are associated with the children of Asclepius.
-According to one of them, the son of Asclepius made dying girl bloodletting than saved her.
+According to one of them, the son of Asclepius made dying girl bloodletting, which saved her.
 This legend makes us understand that bloodletting began to be practiced even before our era.
-Another legend says that another son of the god removed an arrow from the body of a wounded warrior and sprinkled the wound with miraculous medicine.
-After that, the wound quickly healed and the warrior recovered.
-Asclepius knew how to heal many diseases and resurrect the dead who had passed away.
-Zeus did not like the activities of Asclepius, who violated the order of life.
-The healer angered Hades, who came with a complaint about the unauthorized healer to Zeus.
-Hades said that a mere mortal had violated the earthly laws that Zeus himself had introduced.
-Because of the self-willed healer, people ceased to be afraid of death and became immortal, although this was exclusively the prerogative of the gods.
-To prevent Asclepius from resurrecting mere mortals, the angry Zeus sent lightning bolts at him, which killed the healer himself.
-People were upset by such injustice and in order to perpetuate the memory of the healer, they deified him.
+Another legend says that another son of the god removed an arrow from the body of a wounded warrior and sprinkled a miracle cure on the wound.
+After this, the wound quickly healed and the warrior recovered.
+Asclepius knew how to cure many diseases and resurrected the dead who had passed away.
+Zeus did not like the activities of Asclepius, who was disrupting the order of life.
+The healer angered Hades, who came to Zeus with a complaint against the unauthorized healer.
+Hades said that a mere mortal violated earthly laws, which were introduced by Zeus himself.
+Because of the self-willed healer, people stopped being afraid of death and became immortal, although this was exclusively the prerogative of the gods.
+To prevent Asclepius from resurrecting mere mortals, an angry Zeus sent lightning bolts at him, which killed the healer himself.
+People were upset by such injustice and, in order to perpetuate the memory of the healer, they deified him.
 They began to build temples everywhere, where they prayed to their defeated healer.

-In the earliest period of the cult of the god of healing in ancient Rome, Asclepius was depicted as a snake, and not as a man.
-Later, they began to depict him on coins in the form of a smart and wise old man (all other gods with a human face were depicted in much the same way).
-Images of Asclepius have survived to our time, dating, in all likelihood, to the 2nd-3rd century BC.
-These are the so-called initiatory reliefs - a dedication to a face on a stone, fragments of statues, works of glyptics, coins and coinage.
+In the earliest period of the cult of the god of healing in Ancient Rome, Asclepius was depicted as a snake rather than as a man.
+Later they began to depict him on coins as a fit and wise old man (all other gods with a human face were depicted in much the same way).
+Images of Asclepius have survived to this day, dating, in all likelihood, to the 2nd-3rd century BC.
+These are the so-called dedicatory reliefs - dedication to a face on a stone, fragments of statues, works of glyptics, coins and coinage.
 Asclepius was depicted with his sacred animals (snakes and roosters).
-Later, when Asclepius began to be considered the patron saint of all physicians, it was the snake wrapping around the bowl that became the symbol of medicine.
+Later, when Asclepius began to be considered the patron saint of all physicians, it was the snake entwining the bowl that became a symbol of medicine.
 This symbol was chosen because of the image of Asclepius with a staff entwined with snakes.
 Before the Renaissance, Asclepius was also depicted surrounded by medical instruments and medicines because he was also considered the patron saint of apothecaries.

 British Brown John Harvey William Jenner Edward Lister Joseph Sydenham Thomas